 This super fluffy and moist low carb chocolate layer cake tastes as delicious as it looks.
 With its luscious ganache frosting it makes the perfect keto friendly sugar free birthday cake recipe.
 You won't believe how easy it is!

 - How to make a low carb chocolate layer cake

 - Substitutions for this sugar free birthday cake

 - Making a small low carb birthday cake

 - More chocolate keto cake recipes

-You guys, this keto birthday cake!
+You guys, this sugar free cake is incredible!
 It is so soft and moist, and it has the deepest of deep chocolate flavor!

 I made it for my mother-in-law's 87th.
-She LOVES chocolate and she is a diabetic, so a low carb birthday cake was the perfect way to mark the occasion.
+She LOVES chocolate and she is a diabetic, so a keto birthday cake was the perfect way to mark the occasion.
 Happy birthday, Marigold!

 It was not until I started eating a low carb diet that I got interested in baking.
 When there was a birthday, I just bought a cake.
 They always looked incredible, but even then I used to think they were way too sweet.

 After I changed to a sugar free keto diet because of inflammation issues, I started reading labels - and was just shocked at just how BAD those ready-made cakes are for you.
 The amounts of sugar they contained was just insane!